damian-lis/portfolio-website/README.md

 <br/>

-### 2. Description of creating an instance of the SneakPeeks object
+<h3 id="sneakpeeks-instance">2.
+Description of creating an instance of the SneakPeeks object</h3>

 Before I go to the description of the logic of this object, which is responsible for creating the sneak peeks presented above, I would like to present the process of creating its instance with the pass of appropriate parameters.